Imraan Coovadia: Life and writing

 Coovadia has travelled and lived widely, as extensively as, London, Melbourne, Boston, New York City, Durban and Cape Town.
 His writing reflects this in its diverse themes and influences.
 His early novels were focused more on South African Indian experiences.
 He was also influenced stylistically by V. S. Naipaul and others.
 His first novel, The Wedding, was published in 2001.
 The novel was well received, garnering a variety of accolades such as runner-up in the Sunday Times Fiction Award (2002), longlisted for the International Dublin Literary Award, a finalist for the first annual Connecticut Book Award, and short-listed for the Ama-Boeke Prize (2003).

-His early writing is considered an important addition to Indian-South African literature, in that it deals with the issues of migration, historical concerns, loss of culture and nationality.
+His early writing is considered an important addition to Indian-South African literature, in that it deals with the issues of migration, mobility, historical concerns, loss of culture and nationality.
 His style is comedic and thoughtful.
 His later writing, such as the Institute for Taxi Poetry, is set in Cape Town and explores both the taxi industry and the intricacies of life in Cape Town.

 As an academic at UCT, his research interests include: 18- and 19th-century English and American literature, philosophy and literature, political and social thought of the 18th and 19th centuries including Adam Smith, Hazlitt, Hume, Edmund Burke, and Swift, and contemporary fiction.
 Coovadia is also known for his contribution to the controversial debate surrounding JM Coetzee's biography by J.C Kannemeyer.
 His writing has been the focus of a 2016 special issue of the scholarly journal Current Writing.